grylliasg/ProgressPulse-employer-employee-app/README.md

-Are you tired of juggling multiple tools to manage your company's projects and meetings?
+Are you tired of googling for multiple tools to manage your company's projects and meetings?
 Want to empower your team with a user-friendly platform that enhances productivity and efficiency?
 ProgressPulse is for you!
 With two simple interfaces catering to both employers and employees, we offer a seamless experience for all users.
 For employers, our platform empowers them to effortlessly schedule meetings, manage tasks, and oversee shared projects.